mechaminds111/WRO/README.md

 ### 7.2 Program Structure
 ### 7.3 State Machine / Flowchart
 ### 7.4 Open Challenge Strategy
+  -  For the open challenge we decedided that robot is going to use two ______ distance/giro??? sensors to avoid all the walls and to turn in a right direction.
 ### 7.5 Obstacle Challenge Strategy
+  - For the obstacle challenge the strategy was to asamble a camera that
 ### 7.6 Control Algorithms
 ### 7.7 Edge Cases and Failure Handling